docQodly/docs/docs/language/SessionClass.md

 Session objects are returned by the [`Session`](#session) command.
 The Session object is automatically created and maintained by the Qodly web server to control the session of a web client (e.g. a browser).
 This object provides the web developer with an interface to the user session, allowing to manage privileges, store contextual data, share information between processes, and launch session-related preemptive processes.

-For detailed information about the session implementation, please refer to the [web server Sessions](WebServer.md/sessions.md) section.

 ### Commands